BetonQuest/BetonQuest/docs/Documentation/Reference/Actions-List.md

 __Syntax__: `chestgive <location> <items> {dropExcess}`
 __Description__: Put items into the chest at the specified location.

-This works the same as [`give` action](#give), but it puts the items in a block with an inventory at the specified location.
+This works the same as the [`give` action](#give), but it puts the items in a block with an inventory at the specified location.
 At the location may be any block with an inventory, i.e., a hopper or a dispenser.
 If the chest is full, the items will be dropped on the ground if the `dropExcess` flag is present or set to `true`.